Trevone Bay Beach

-Trevone Bay beach, Padstow, North Cornwall is located to the south of Trevose Head and to the north of Harlyn Bay.
-It has been awarded the Blue Flag Award 2017, one of only eight beaches that have received the award in Cornwall.
+Trevone Bay Beach, Padstow, North Cornwall is located to the south of Trevose Head and to the north of Harlyn Bay.
+It has been awarded the Blue Flag Award 2019, one of only seven beaches that have received the award in Cornwall.

 - This gently shelving, sandy beach is surrounded by cliffs and situated in an area of great geological interest

 - The beach has golden sand and little alcoves to sit and watch away the day

 - The cliffs to the north east of the beach provide fantastic walks and views to Hawkers Cove, the Camel Estuary and beyond.
 The cliff has a large blowhole as well, which appears on top of the cliff, so beware of getting too close to the edge if you're not good with heights!

 Popular with surfers this small cove produces good waves from low to mid tide.
 Right handers from the rocks on the right and a peak in the middle that has mainly rights and shorter lefts.
 It also has lefts off the left-hand side of the bay.
 Suitable for: intermediate and experienced surfers.